easyCZ/SLIP-A-2015/report/hayden.md

   </tr>
 </table>

-Roy and I identified the troublesome frequencies as being 50Hz and its harmonics (100Hz, 200Hz, 400Hz, etc), which was likely introduced by our power supply and may not be a problem when the device is running on batteries.
+We identified the troublesome frequencies as being 50Hz and its harmonics (100Hz, 200Hz, 400Hz, etc), which was likely introduced by our power supply and may not be a problem when the device is running on batteries.
 However, as these are beyond our desired signal frequency of 10Hz we were able